BaBe

-Babe (ベイブ pronounced "Babe"), stylized "BaBe", was a Japanese pop duo, composed of Tomoko Kondo and Yukari Nikaido.
-They debuted in February 1987 with "Give Me Up", a cover of Michael Fortunati's original song.
+BaBe (ベイブ; pronounced "babe") was a Japanese pop duo, composed of Tomoko Kondo and Yukari Nikaido.
+They debuted in February 1987 with a cover of Michael Fortunati's "Give Me Up".
 From February 1987 to February 1990 they had several hits including "I Don't Know", "Somebody Loves You", and "Get a Chance!".

 Their highest single ranking on the Oricon charts was #4 in 1987 for Somebody Loves You.
 They sang "Get A Chance!" as the end theme and post-credits music video in the third Project A-ko anime and the television adaptation of Hana no Asuka-gumi!.
-They also sang an all English song, "Love in the First Degree" (a cover of the Bananarama single).
+They also sang an all-English song, "Love in the First Degree" (a cover of the Bananarama single).

 They disbanded in February 1990 because of Yukari's marriage and pregnancy.